 Photo by Ev Tchebotarev

 Here is a list of street photography tips that you actually don't have to follow every time you go for a photo shoot.
-But sometimes breaking the rules may unlock new horizons and let creative juices flowing.
+But sometimes breaking the rules and constraints may unlock new horizons and let creative juices flowing.

+Now let's talk about manual mode.
 This is a rule we ask you to break not because we want you to be a rebel but because it makes your life harder.
 Don’t give yourself too much to worry about.
 Imagine trying to change the settings every time you take a picture.
 If you’re in dark conditions, you have to adjust your ISO; if you’re in a well-lit area, you have to rush and modify the aperture.

 Photo by Ev Tchebotarev